gilhwang/ready-to-meet/README.md

-# ready-to-meet
+# Ready To Meet?

-An all-in-one website to check all necessary settings before running into an online meeting.
+Check all necessary configurations before joining an online meeting.